Definitions of Child Abuse and Neglect - Puerto Rico

 The term 'abuse' also means to engage in obscene behavior and/or use the minor to carry out obscene acts.

-'Sexual abuse' means engaging in sexual conduct in the presence of a child and/or using the child, voluntarily or otherwise, to engage in sexual conduct aimed at satisfying lewdness or any other act that, if criminally prosecuted, would constitute any of the following crimes: sexual assault, lewd acts, indecent exposure, or indecent proposals or remitting, transporting, selling, distributing, publishing, exhibiting, or possessing obscene materials and obscene shows.
+'Sexual abuse' means engaging in sexual conduct in the presence of a child and/or using the child, voluntarily or otherwise, to engage in sexual conduct aimed at satisfying lasciviousness or any other act that, if criminally prosecuted, would constitute any of the following crimes: sexual assault; lewd and lascivious acts; human trafficking for the sex trade; indecent exposure; indecent sexual proposal; possession and distribution of child pornography; use of a minor for child pornography; delivering, transporting, selling, distributing, publishing, exhibiting, or possessing obscene materials; and obscene shows.

 Emotional Abuse